 The account manager function is related with technical account management topics like sales, information technology, engineering, support and only partially related with business management topics such as IT consulting, business development, finance and project management.

-Between the groups and forums, hot topics are more technology-related than any other; virtualization, Microsoft Office 365 and recently cloud computing, information security.
+Between the groups and forums, hot topics are more technology-related than any other; virtualization, Microsoft Office 365 and recently cloud computing, NIST cybersecurity.
 It should be noted that smaller MSPs usually deliver these services through outsourcing or assistance from an MSSP or CCSP partners.
 In order to develop these transformations internally for MSPs, we have launched our “Build a Better MSP” expert guide program with a wide range of building business solutions for the SMB space.

 Unfortunately, only a small minority of account managers feel the importance in developing their business management skills, like consulting, communication, decisiveness, problem-solving and leadership.
 The technology dominance usually happens when owners of MSPs with less than 15 employees perform the account management role themselves, among many others.
 And most of these MSPs are challenged with the commodization trap of their service offering.
 So they look for new cloud or security services that can differentiate themselves from other MSP competitors.